 The myths vs the reality

-Now let’s debunk some of those myths and explain the reality behind each one.
+Now let's take a look at some of those myths in relation to our lifetime mortgage and explain the reality behind each one.

-This isn’t the case.
-If you've taken out a joint lifetime mortgage, the loan will only need to be repaid to us when you've both passed away or need long-term care.
+This isn’t the case if you take it out together.
+With a joint lifetime mortgage, the loan will only need to be repaid to us when you've both passed away or need long-term care.

 Just because you’ve taken a lifetime mortgage, it certainly doesn’t mean you can’t move home.
-You may be able to transfer your loan to your new property – as long as it meets our eligibility criteria.
+You may be able to transfer your loan to your new property – as long as it meets our lending criteria at the time you apply to move.

-It could even be that you just want to make the most out of your retirement.
+The reality is that you might consider equity release for any number of different reasons.
+It could be that you just want to make the most out of your retirement.
 You may have had to put more pennies away in your younger days to afford your home.
 And as property prices have risen considerably over the years, your home could be worth more than it once was.
 So you can now use that extra value in your home to top up your retirement fund.

 With a lifetime mortgage, you can use your home to fund what's important to you.